Home Page Treatments Muscle Disease Rehabilitation

 What is the most common muscle disease?

-The most common muscle disease is Duchenne muscular dystrophy (DMD).
+The most common muscle disease is Duchenne Muscular Dystrophy (DMD).
 DMD is an inherited disease caused by a mutation in a gene on the X chromosome.
 It disrupts the protein production of muscle fibers, causing muscles to weaken and deteriorate.
 DMD is much more common in men than in women.

 • Physical examination